Media Kit

 Q 1: You write clean YA fantasy adventure—what is that?

 A: Words hold the power of life and death.
 The adage “Sticks and stones may break my bones, but words can never hurt me” is nonsense.
-Words that hurt the mind, heart, and soul impact the body too.
-The damage may not be immediately apparent, for they can be insidious.
+Words that damage the mind, heart, and soul impact the body too.
+The wounds may not be immediately apparent, for they can be insidious.

-But fantasy has a peculiar power to tap into unseen facets of life harder to show in some genres.
-And I have never found enough clean fantasy on digital or physical shelves.
-By clean fantasy, I mean adventures with a sense of the mystery of life, the beauty of worlds known and unknown, and the wonder of our Creator, who gave life to all of us.
-Clean fantasy always has a kind of attraction, and I don’t mean the expected romance thread.
-I mean attraction in the old meaning of the words “a Romance” – an awe-infused sense of the supernatural, the heroic, and new facets of the mysterious world.
-I want to add more of this epic romantic fantasy to our entertainment.
+But fantasy has a peculiar power to tap into unseen facets of life that is harder to show in some genres.
+And I have never found enough Noblebright fantasy on digital or physical shelves.
+By Noblebright fantasy, I mean adventures with a sense of the mystery of life, the beauty of worlds known and unknown, and the wonder of our Creator, who gave life to all of us.
+Clean fantasy in this genre always has a kind of attraction, and I don’t mean the expected romance thread.
+I mean attraction in the old meaning of the words “a Romance” – an awe-infused sense of the supernatural, the heroic, new facets of our mysterious world.
+I want to add more of this kind of Noblebright epic romantic fantasy to our entertainment.

-Clean fantasy releases our imaginations to new worlds.
-In them we see hope, despair, weakness and strength by contrast; we find kingdoms won and lost under suns near and far.
+Noblebright fantasy releases our imaginations to new worlds.
+In a new setting we see hope, despair, weakness and strength by contrast; we find kingdoms won and lost under suns near and far.
 Such stories weave human experience into a myriad adventures and explores the indomitable force of true relationships forged in the face of evil.

-For the clarion-clear cry of fantasy adventure is hope.
-Hope despite the wrongness in the world and in ourselves, despite fear, despite death, in spite of life challenges.
-Indeed, clean fantasy shows us how to overcome our challenges, how to use our difficulties as stepping stones to love and joy, perseverance and strength.
+For the clarion cry of great fantasy adventure is hope.
+Hope despite the wrongness in the world and in ourselves, despite fear, death, and life challenges.
+Indeed, Noblebright fantasy shows us how to overcome our challenges, how to use our difficulties as stepping stones to love and joy, perseverance and strength.

 Q 2: What is Falcon Heart about?

-A: Falcon Heart is an immersive YA fantasy with threads of wonder, romance, and mystery.
-Fans of Anna Thayer’s The Traitor’s Heir (The Knight of Eldaran series), CJ Brightley’s Erdemen Honor series, Patrick Carr’s The Shock of Night (The Darkwater Saga), Andrew Peterson’s The Wingfeather Saga, and Jonathan Renshaw’s Dawn of Wonder would enjoy Falcon Heart.
+A: Falcon Heart is an immersive YA Noblebright fantasy with threads of wonder, romance, and mystery.
+Fans of Anna Thayer’s The Traitor’s Heir in The Knight of Eldaran series, CJ Brightley’s Erdemen Honor series, Patrick Carr’s The Shock of Night in The Darkwater Saga, Andrew Peterson’s The Wingfeather Saga, and Jonathan Renshaw’s Dawn of Wonder may also enjoy Falcon Heart.

 This is a medieval tale of Kyrin Cieri, stronghold first daughter, who fears a blade after her mother is murdered and seeks the courage to win her freedom and her place.
-Kyrin’s dreams of a tiger and a captive falcon lead her into a deadly conflict of revenge, compassion, and intrigue between a slaver, the Caliph’s court, and those she loves.
+Kyrin’s dreams of a tiger and a captive falcon lead her into a deadly conflict of intrigue, revenge, and compassion between a slaver, the Caliph’s court, and those dearer to her than blood.

-The Falcon Chronicle is an epic story of friends, assassins, and war, betrayal, and a love that must choose.
-Kyrin grapples for her freedom, her heart, her people, and her kingdom.
-If you enjoy YA fantasy adventure, The Falcon Chronicle is for you.
+The Falcon Chronicle is an epic tale of friends and assassins, war and betrayal, love and honor.
+Kyrin grapples for her freedom, her people, and her kingdom.
+If you enjoy Young adult historical fantasy, The Falcon Chronicle is for you.

 Q 3: Kyrin Cieri journeys from Britain to Arabia in Falcon Heart.
 Did you find the research daunting?